Choose your courses and plan your schedule | Mount Allison

 Course delivery formats

-The course delivery format for each individual course is clearly indicated on the Timetable and in Self-Service.
+The course delivery format for each individual course is clearly indicated in Self-Service.
 Please check each course component carefully — lectures and labs/tutorials for a single course may be delivered in different formats.

 • Sackville: Students are expected to be on campus and participate on the day and time listed on the timetable.